grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 The depth gauge had already climbed off its zero pin.
 The deck of the _Prospect_ would be awash in a matter of seconds.
 The control room would be under shortly after that.
 Hemi looked up through the open hatch "Gregory!
 We're going down!"
 But all he could see was black rain blowing across the bridge.
 "He was pretty exposed up in the lookout ring when they started firing.
 He may have been hit."
 Hemi said to Percy.

-They suddenly all ducked involuntarily as more shrapnel hit the sail.
+They suddenly all made a coordinated, involuntarily, and wincing ducking motion as more shrapnel hit the sail.

+A rain of blood driven by the wind sprayed down through the open hatch above them.

-Through the hatch they could hear a loud, low voice, enlarged by loudspeakers mounted to the sail of the pursuing sub, so that all enunciation blended together into one long echoing drone of command, like the voice of a dog's possessing demons that drive the vulnerable mind to murder.
+Through the hatch they could hear a loud, low voice, enlarged by loudspeakers mounted to the sail of the pursuing sub, so that all enunciation blended together into one long echoing drone of command, like the voice of a demon possessing a dog that drives the vulnerable mind to murder.
 "Do not submerge.
 Disengage your motors and prepared to be boarded."

-This was followed by a long string of regional control organizations, treaty clauses, and naval ranks by which the following sub conveyed it's unshakeable and inviolable authority to issue such a command.
+This was followed by a long string of regional control organizations, treaty clauses, and naval ranks by which the following sub conveyed its unshakeable and inviolable authority to issue such a command.

 [//]: # (### They dive; Gregory dies)